UCSF-DataSci/06-data-munging-anya-decarlo/README.md

 15. **[Checking Valid Year Range]**
     - Solution Technique: [Identify current date and remove entries greater than current date]
-    - Justification: [Years greater than 2023 are invalid.
-Although it is 2024, we will only include 2024 ]
+    - Justification: [Dates greater than the present date are invalid.]
-    - Impact on Dataset: [58% of the rows were removed.
+    - Impact on Dataset: [50% of the rows were removed.
 This greatly reduced the statistical power of the dataset.]
-    - Any assumptions: [We are assuming thsi data set is collected data, rather than simulated data.
-This data set could be forecasted data, but we are assuming it is population data collected. ]
+    - Any assumptions: [We are assuming this data set is collected data, rather than simulated data.
+This data set could be forecasted data, but we are assuming it is population data collected from a study. ]
 ### Clean Data Summary

 | Column         | Non-Null Count | Dtype            | Unique Values | Mean              |